logo

 The Antimonopoly Committee of Ukraine has been a longstanding partner of the State University of Trade and Economics (SUTE) in training a new generation of professionals.
 The close collaboration between the two partners is manifested in the educational process, joint scientific research, organization of conferences, and various other avenues.
 An important component of this partnership are guest lectures by experts from the Antimonopoly Committee of Ukraine for students.

-On November 24, 2023, the Department of Economics and Competition Policy organized a guest lecture on the topic "Antimonopoly Regulation of Industry Markets in the Context of European Integration."
+On November 24, 2023, a guest lecture on the topic "Antimonopoly Regulation of Industry Markets in the Context of European Integration."
 The lecturer for this event was Nazarii Tabachuk, Deputy Head of the Department of Industrial Markets at the Department of Research and Investigations of Industrial Markets of the Antimonopoly Committee of Ukraine.

 During the lecture, Mr. Tabachuk outlined the directions of implementing competition policies in industry markets in Ukraine.
 He systematized violations of legislation on the protection of economic competition concerning the functioning of industry markets.
 Additionally, he identified economic and legal problems related to the identification of such violations and focused on procedural principles in carrying out antimonopoly activities.
 Mr. Tabachuk also addressed the issues and prospects of strengthening the institutional capacity of the Antimonopoly Committee of Ukraine in the context of legal changes associated with the adoption of the law "On Amendments to Some Legislative Acts of Ukraine to Improve the Activities of the Antimonopoly Committee of Ukraine," which will come into effect on January 1, 2024.